mw10104587/MultipleVideoPlayer/app/README.txt

 - Gestures that could specify the kind of operations we want to do one a certain subset of videos.
 These features are like the second round of spcification about what feature of the current focused video we want to modify.
 They are all continuous values here.
 This is related to the design decision I made for the following section of operations.
+Also, here I put resizing the height and width into a resize function.
+For me, I don't think it is particularly useful to set them seperately.
+It is not hard to implement, it's just weird.

 | Function   |   Gesture   |
 |------------|-------------|